Have you watched the new movie Gunjan Saxena – The Kargil Girl? Shreya did and here is her take on the movie. Read on!

 The father, on the other hand was very supportive and Pankaj Tripathi’s acting and naturally comical conversational skills lighten the mood a little and are the much needed funny side to the story.
 The brother, although hesitant in the beginning, comes around when she makes him and the country proud in the war zone and Angad Bedi’s acting makes it all the more believable.

 I’m not sure what it was like to be a woman in that era but the movie apparently had very little good to show for it.
-However it was the nagging and undermining of the female officer that later fueled my sense of pride in watching her go into combat.
+However it was the nagging and undermining of the female officer that later fuelled my sense of pride in watching her go into combat.
 The music only added to the goosebumps I already had while watching the war scene.
 I mean that’s how bollywood drama works, isn’t it?

 Not well received